lthms/soap.coffee-lthms/site/posts/ExtensibleTypeSafeErrorHandling.md

 less powerful, but to be honest I mostly cared about the “extensible” thing, so it is not very surprising.

-This monad is not an alternative to neither Monad Stacks a la mtl nor to the `Eff`{.haskell} monad.
+This monad is an alternative to neither Monad Stacks a la mtl nor to the `Eff`{.haskell} monad.
 In its current state, it aims to be a more powerful and flexible version of `EitherT`{.haskell}.

 ### Parameters

-As often in Haskell, the `ResultT`{.haskell} monad can be parameterised in several ways.
+As often in Haskell, the `ResultT`{.haskell} monad can be parameterized in several ways.

 ```haskell